 4. Always do your best.
 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgement, self-abuse, and regret.

 Sounds simple, right?
 No hocus-pocus or fancy spiritualism.
-However, when looking at the meat of the book, things get a bit more complicated, but also more interesting.
+However, when looking at the meat of The Four Agreements book, things get a bit more complicated, but also more interesting.

 Call it impeccability with our word, ‘growth mindset’, or NLP.
 In any case, we can live happier lives if we use our words (for example with these NLP happiness techniques), both internally and to others, for good.